react-native-maps/react-native-maps/docs/installation.md

 ### Trouble with Google Play services

-- Make sure that your emulator has Google Play (Go to Android studio -> Virtual Devices -> Check that you have icon in "Play Store" column)
+- Make sure that your emulator has Google Play (Go to Anroid studio -> Virtual Devices -> Check that you have icon in "Play Store" column)
 - Click to bottom dots icon in the emulator
 - Go to Google Play Tab and click Update